Spring 2023 BFA Applications are closed.

 If you have any questions about the BFA in Art Program or its application process, please contact Kensuke Yamada at: firstname.lastname@example.org.

 - 15 hours Studio Prerequisites (ARST 1310, 1315, 2310, 2315, 2318)

 - 3 hours Studio Foundation in intended emphasis area

 Students may be currently enrolled in their last 2000 level studio prerequisite course when making application to the BFA.
-12 hours of the studio prerequisite courses must have been successfully completed and/or transferred.
+Twelve hours of the studio prerequisite courses must have been successfully completed and/or transferred.

-Emphasis studio foundation course must have been successfully completed before submitting application.
+Emphasis studio foundation course must be successfully completed before submitting the application.

 Written Statement Requirements

 Written statement as part of the application form, addressing the BFA degree’s application to your career and your decision in choosing your intended emphasis area.